 How competitive is your salary?
-Take part in the Legal Risk & Compliance Salary Survey - it takes just 1min!
+Download our Legal Risk & Compliance Salary Survey

 The financial crime sector has grown rapidly in the past couple of years thanks to new anti-money laundering regulations.
 As a result, an increasing number of Legal Risk & Compliance professionals are moving into the sector to take advantage of the growing opportunities there.
 On Episode 22 of The UNCOVER Podcast, I spoke with Che Odlum, the Head of Financial Crime at Clyde and Co, about the key skills and attributes that these professionals will need to succeed in the sector.
 Read on for her insights.